Woolverine94/biniou/README.md

   * 🆕 **2024-04-14** : ***Bugfixes and models updates*** : Various WebUI bugfixes.
 Updating the chatbot Gemma 7B and 2B models to version 1.1.

   * 🆕 **2024-04-12** : 🔥 ***Support for playground-v2 models*** 🔥 : Adding [playgroundai/playground-v2-512px-base](https://huggingface.co/playgroundai/playground-v2-512px-base) and [playgroundai/playground-v2-1024px-aesthetic](https://huggingface.co/playgroundai/playground-v2-1024px-aesthetic) to the models list for modules Stable Diffusion, img2img, IP-Adapter, Controlnet and Photobooth.

-  * 🆕 **2024-04-10** : 🔥 ***Adding support for Llama-cpp-python backends*** 🔥 : Using the compilation features of Llama-cpp-python, the Global settings panel offers now an option to select a backend which will accelerate inferences on Chatbot and Llava modules.
-The selected backend must be already installed.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)